Certifieddonnie/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion will delete the dir name my_first_directory 10-back will take you back to the parent directory 11-back will list the files in current directory, previous directory, and /boot
+9-firstdirdeletion will delete the dir name my_first_directory 10-back will take you back to the parent directory 11-back will list the files in current directory, previous directory, and /boot 12-file_type will tell the type of filt named iamafile